Establishing photo points for your restoration project is important yet not always easy to do when beginning when so much work is ahead.

 And at what times of the year?

 How many photo points are necessary to capture the essence of the land?
 This will depend on the topography.
+I take a lot of panoramas then merge them.

 Examples of Restoration Progress

-Here’s a couple of examples of how important progress photos can be.
+Here are a couple of examples of how important progress photos can be.